United States National Agricultural Library: Facilities

 The main library is housed in the Abraham Lincoln Building, a seventeen-story facility on the grounds of the Henry A. Wallace Beltsville Agricultural Research Center in Beltsville, Maryland.
-NAL also operates a Washington, D.C., branch known as the DC Reference Center, which is located in the USDA's South Building.
+NAL also used to operate a Washington, D.C., branch known as the DC Reference Center, which was located in the USDA's South Building.

 Paul L. Byrne Agricultural Teaching and Research Center

 The Paul L. Byrne Agricultural Teaching and Research Center is located at California State University, Chico and is part of the 800-acre Paul L. Byrne Memorial University Farm.

 Services

 PubAg

 PubAg is search engine that gives the public enhanced access to research published by U.S. Department of Agriculture (USDA) scientists, and also to agriculturally relevant citations from the scientific literature.
 At its launch on January 13, 2015, PubAg made over 40,000 publications by USDA scientists available, and provided access to an additional 300,000 citations.

 Ag Data Commons

 Ag Data Commons is a repository and catalog for scientific datasets that are associated with publications by the USDA's agricultural research service and other institutions.
 The data included is funded by the USDA, either in whole or in part.